An Anglo-Orthodox Journey

 I found great clarity as a Christian in the Anglican liturgical tradition and the historically orthodox theological position over the last few years.
 I now am able to reconcile my deep love for Christian History, my desire for Biblical Faith, and my understanding of Apostolic Ministry with my personal experience as a Baptist child and an Orthodox adult.
 I am evangelical in faith, apostolic is practice, and charismatic in openness to God’s calling and work, all the while keeping within the boundaries handed down to us by the Ancient Church and the Seven Ecumenical Councils.
 I believe in a Biblical Faith in which God is both sovereign and allows for personal freedom and responsibility.
 Human rationality cannot comprehend how these two biblical truths are true at the same time, so I accept them by faith, knowing that God’s thoughts are above our thoughts and His ways above our ways, without demanding that they fit into a cohesive system.
 God’s thoughts are higher than our thoughts, and how He works will always be a mystery to us.

 I believe that Christ is the only way to eternal salvation.
 I believe that we accept Him in faith, by the power of the Holy Spirit, to the worship of God the Father.
 I believe that man is created in a six day literal creation, made the image of God, with a free will that God requires be submitted to Him in faith and repentance.
 Because of this stance, I believe salvation to be a transformative work of the Holy Spirit, started in faith and repentance, and kept in faith, not completed in the flesh or the works of man, but evidenced in the work of the Holy Spirit in the “good works” that we are called and prepared to do by God.
 This is how God proclaims His Gospel to the world and transforms and renews His creation.
-I believe that the Orthodox and Catholic Local Churches are the visible manifestation of the universal Body of Christ, and that true belief is sealed in Baptism in the Name of the Trinity, and that it is called to faithfully proclaim the Gospel through Word and Sacrament until Christ’s literal return to rule and reign forever.
+I believe that the historic, local Churches or orthodox and catholic faith are the visible manifestation of the universal Body of Christ, and that true belief is sealed in Baptism in the Name of the Trinity, and that it is called to faithfully proclaim the Gospel through Word and Sacrament until Christ’s literal return to rule and reign forever.

 Priestly Ordination in the Anglican Church of North America, 2017

-As a Bishop with a long journey into the Anglican Patrimony in the Orthodox Church, I now fully understand my own limitations and problems, and know that anything we do must be rooted in much prayer, honest searching and self-doubt.
+As a Bishop with a long journey into the Ancient Church, I now fully understand my own limitations and problems, and know that anything we do must be rooted in much prayer, honest searching and self-doubt.
 The only thing I can do is try… try to put myself into situations where I can learn and grow, and bless our friends and neighbors with a ministry of Word and Sacrament, and try to do the calling that we have been empowered fulfill by the indwelling of the Holy Spirit.
 Our family wants to live in a truly Christian capacity.
 We want to be involved in the surrounding cultures in an authentic way, holding fast to the English liturgical tradition and restoring our commitments to Apostolic and Orthodox Christianity within the Anglosphere.
 We do not need financial support - everything we have done up to this point has been self-supported.
 We are not expecting our friends and family to give us anything, and we look to the church to provide for us only the riches of the 2000-year Apostolic Tradition!
 We do, however, request your prayers, community and accountability.
 We need friends who will support us in our missionary vision for the world, with whom we can celebrate the significance and beauty of the identities that God gave us as a family and a community.
 Please pray for us and consider visiting us.
 We would love to hear your story, and pray that, someday, we can tell both of our stories together!

 Popular Posts